facebookresearch/home-robot/README.md

 To set up the hardware stack on a Hello Robot  Stretch, see the [ROS installation instructions](src/home_robot_hw/install_robot.md) in `home_robot_hw`.
 Follow the [workstation setup instructions](src/home_robot_hw/install_workstation.md) to setup on your GPU-enabled workstation.
 Generally, to set up the software stack, you will install these packages:

 ```
-# Create a conda env
+# Create a conda env - use the version in home_robot_hw if you want to run on the robot
+# Otherwise, you can use the version in src/home_robot
 mamba env create -n home-robot -f src/home_robot_hw/environment.yml
 conda activate home-robot